1

 Physical and Environmental Requirements

-• Vision: Requires accurate close, distance color and peripheral vision, including the ability to adjust focus and use peripheral vision.
+• Vision: Requires accurate close, distance, color and peripheral vision, including the ability to adjust focus and use peripheral vision.

-• Environment: Requires more than 2/3 of time working near moving mechanical parts and being exposed to fumes, airborne particles and outdoor weather conditions; 1/3 to 2/3 of time in wet or humid conditions, in extreme heat or cold, and exposed to toxic or caustic chemicals; and less than 1/3 of the time in an office setting, in high places, at risk of electrical shock and near vibration.
+• Environment: Requires more than 2/3 of the time working near moving mechanical parts, and being exposed to fumes, airborne particles and outdoor weather conditions; 1/3 to 2/3 of the time in wet or humid conditions, in extreme heat or cold, and exposed to toxic or caustic chemicals; and less than 1/3 of the time in an office setting, in high places, at risk of electrical shock and near vibration.

-• Noise: Requires exposure to very loud noise.
+• Noise: Requires working in very loud conditions (over 85 decibels).